CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Introduction

-In this paper, we demonstrate several improvements to the original CLUMP-3D formalism while modeling the ICM distributions observed by \xmm, \Planck, and ground-based SZ data from ACT.
-As detailed below, we have implemented a fully two-dimensional analysis of the X-ray temperature \citep{lovisari2023} and SZ data, whereas the original CLUMP-3D only treated the X-ray surface brightness (SB) in two dimensions while using one-dimensional azimuthally-averaged profiles of both the X-ray spectroscopic temperatures and the SZ effect data.
+In this paper we demonstrate several improvements to the original CLUMP-3D formalism while modeling the ICM distributions observed by \xmm and \Planck and ground-based SZ data from the Atacama Cosmology Telescope (ACT).
+As detailed below, we performed a fully two-dimensional analysis of the X-ray temperature \citep{2023arXiv231102176L} and SZ data, whereas the original CLUMP-3D only treated the X-ray surface brightness (SB) in two dimensions while using one-dimensional azimuthally averaged profiles of both the X-ray spectroscopic temperatures and the SZ effect data.
 In addition, we now model the ICM gas density and pressure instead of its density and temperature.
 This allows us to fit the data with fewer parameters, thus accelerating the model fitting process.
-Additionally, we fully rewrote the code in Python to facilitate future public release of the package.
-In Sec.~\ref{sec:formalism}, we summarize the triaxial analysis formalism and describe the model fitting method.
-In Sec.~\ref{sec:application_chexmate}, we introduce the X-ray and SZ data from our program and apply the technique to a CHEX-MATE galaxy cluster.
+Additionally, we fully rewrote the code in Python to facilitate the future public release of the package.
+In Sect.~\ref{sec:formalism} we summarize the triaxial analysis formalism and describe the model fitting method.
+In Sect.~\ref{sec:application_chexmate} we introduce the X-ray and SZ data from our program and apply the technique to a CHEX-MATE galaxy cluster.
 In a subsequent paper, we will include gravitational lensing constraints in a manner that also builds upon, and improves, the existing CLUMP-3D technique.
-With these X-ray, SZ effect, and gravitational lensing data, we will be able to model the triaxial distributions of both the ICM and the dark matter.
-Throughout this study, we adopt a $\Lambda$CDM cosmology characterized by $H_0 = 70~\textrm{km}~\textrm{s}^{-1}~\textrm{Mpc}^{-1}$, $\Omega_\textrm{m} = 0.3$, and $\Omega_\Lambda = 0.7$. $E(z)$ represents the ratio of the Hubble constant at redshift $z$ to its present value, $H_0$, and $h_{70} = H_0 / (100~\textrm{s}^{-1}~\textrm{Mpc}^{-1})/0.7$.
+With these X-ray, SZ effect, and gravitational lensing data, we will be able to model the triaxial distributions of both the ICM and the DM.
+Throughout this study, we adopt a $\Lambda$CDM cosmology characterized by $H_0 = 70~\textrm{km}~\textrm{s}^{-1}~\textrm{Mpc}^{-1}$, $\Omega_\textrm{m} = 0.3$, and $\Omega_\Lambda = 0.7$. $E(z)$ represents the ratio of the Hubble constant at redshift, $z$, to its present value, $H_0$, and $h_{70} = H_0 / (100~\textrm{s}^{-1}~\textrm{Mpc}^{-1})/0.7$.

-\section{Triaxial Analysis: Formalism and the Model fit}
+\section{Triaxial analysis: Formalism and the model fit}

 While the mathematical description of a triaxial geometry for astronomical objects and their physical profiles has been introduced in previous studies \citep[e.g.,][]{1977ApJ...213..368S, 1980A&A....82..289B, 1985MNRAS.212..767B, 2003ApJ...599....7O, 2005ApJ...625..108D, 2007MNRAS.380..149C, 2010MNRAS.403.2077S, 2012MNRAS.419.2646S, 2018ApJ...860L...4S}, these works lack consistency in their notation.
 To prevent confusion, we present our mathematical formalism for triaxial modeling in this section.
 We then describe our model fitting procedure and the implementation of the fitting algorithm in our software package.